EESSI/docs/docs/blog/posts/2025/09/eessi-cray-slingshot11.md

 High-performance computing environments are constantly evolving, and keeping pace with the latest interconnect technologies is crucial for maximizing application performance.
 HPE Cray Slingshot 11 with CXI (Cassini eXascale Interconnect) represents a significant advancement in HPC networking, offering improved bandwidth, lower latency, and better scalability for exascale computing workloads.

-In this blog post, we present the requirements for building OpenMPI 5.x with Slingshot 11 CXI support on Cray systems and its integration with EESSI using host injections.
+In this blog post, we present the requirements for building OpenMPI 5.x with Slingshot 11 CXI support on Cray systems and its integration with EESSI using `host_injections`.
 This approach enables overriding EESSI’s default MPI library with an ABI-compatible, Slingshot-optimized version.
 The post concludes with test results validating this setup.

 <!-- more -->